metabase/shoppy/README.md

   - `yarn start:https`

+- Visit `https://localhost:3004` in your browser.
+You will get a warning about the HTTPS certificate being invalid, but you can ignore it and proceed to the demo.
+You can login with the credentials provided in the login page.

 ## How to develop the SDK locally?

+> [!IMPORTANT]
-The following sections are for Metabase employees who are working on the embedding SDK.
+> The following sections are for Metabase employees who are working on the embedding SDK.
+> If you are not a Metabase employee, you can skip the following sections.

 - Place the metabase repository in `../metabase`